Rodolph Austin: Work permit denied

 On 30 July 2015, after agreeing a three-year deal with Sheffield Wednesday, it was revealed that the move was cancelled as Austin was not to be given a work permit due to new Football Association rules, wherein a non-European Union player has to represent a country in FIFA's top 50 rankings over the two years prior.
 Austin's agent Darryl Powell described the situation as "traumatic", since Austin's wife and young son live in England.

 Brøndby IF

-After being denied work permit for England, Austin signed with the Danish side Brøndby, on a two-year contract.
-He left the club as his contract expired in the summer of 2017.
+After being denied a work permit to be able to England, Austin signed with the Danish side Brøndby, on a two-year contract.
+He left the club when his contract expired in the summer of 2017.

 Esbjerg fB

 After leaving Brøndby, Austin signed for newly relegated Danish 1st Division club Esbjerg on 16 July 2017.
 He signed a two-year contract and got shirt number 8.
-After four years in Esbjerg, Austin left the club at the end of the 2020-21 season.
+After four years in Esbjerg, Austin left the club at the end of the 2020–21 season.

+Portmore United

+Austin rejoined his boyhood club Portmore United on 1 January 2022.